Living in Guatemala

 We asked people if there is a lot of crime.
 They answered:

 "Yes, there is a significant amount of crime in Guatemala.
 Drug trafficking, gang violence, and organized crime are all major issues in the country.
 In addition, Guatemala has one of the highest rates of violent crime in Latin America, with homicides, robberies, and kidnappings all being common occurrences.
-The government has taken steps to combat crime, but the situation remains serious," explained one expat living in Guatemala.
+The government has taken steps to combat crime, but the situation remains serious," said one expat in Guatemala.

 Is there a lot of diversity?
 Are people in Guatemala accepting of differences?